Nadia-Kadri/RCFit7/README.md

 # RC Fit 7 - Fitness Manager

 RC Fit 7 is a full-stack web application that allows users to sign-up for fitness classes with certain trainers, and track the classes they've taken.
-It also has an administrator that is able to create classes, add trainers, and view which users are signed up to specific classes.

 Access the live webapp: [RC Fit 7](https://rcfit7-react-app.herokuapp.com/)

-Moody Movies has a custom web interface that allows users to search for top movies from countries.
-Utilizing IMDB datasets, Moody's PostgreSQL database holds 180,000 movies with country origin, ratings, and votes.
-Users also search for movies by country in an interactive Google map.
-Users can add and remove movies from their favorites list.
+The RC Fit app has a custom administrator feature built using MongoDB that enables the admin to create classes, add trainers, and view which users are signed up to specific classes.

-This project was made at Hackbright Academy in San Francisco over eight weeks beginning January 2020.
+This project was created at Trilogy Education Services through the University of Central Florida over three weeks beginning February 2020.

 ![Homepage](https://github.com/dahliakadri/movies_by_destination/blob/master/static/img/moodymovie.gif "Homepage")